scy-phy/acm-wisec-2026/content/attending-Registration.md

 # ACM WiSec 2026 Registration

 Registration for ACM WiSec 2026 is planned to open in April.
 All authors and attendees should use the **following link** to register for the main conference and the WiseML workshops.
-Authors of accepted papers must register by May 5, 2026.
+At lest one author of each accepted paper must register by May 5, 2026 (see `Author registration`).

 <a href="https://cvent.me/w2oRrN" target="_blank" style="display:inline-block; background-color:#4CAF50; color:white; padding:10px 20px; text-align:center; text-decoration:none; font-weight:bold; border-radius:5px;">
   Register Now